Justinjdaniel/Learn-Ethereum-Network-Administrator/README.md

 In the previous setup, the node functioned primarily as a miner.
 However, it can also act as a bootnode.
 This function wasn’t utilized earlier because there were no multiple nodes needing to connect with each other.
 As the network expands, this node will act as the entry point for new nodes, allowing them to connect and integrate into the network.

 First, to connect to the bootnode, the enode ID is required.
-This ID uniquely identifies the node in an Ethereum network, similar to an IP address.
-This can be obtained from the console log of the previously run node.
+The enode ID is a unique identifier for each node in an Ethereum network, similar to an IP address.
+It allowing other nodes to locate and connect to it.
+You can obtain the enode ID from the console log of the previously run node.
+Look for a line in the log that starts with "Enode URL" or similar, which will display the enode ID in the format `enode://<public_key>@<ip_address>:<port>`.

 ![encode ID](assets/images/encode-id.png)